Compile-Time/yt-quick-actions/README.md

 npm run start-no-hmr-ch
 ```

-These script will produce the following directories under `dist` respectively:
+These script will produce the following directories under the `dist` directory
+respectively:

 - `/dist/firefox-dev`
 - `/dist/chrome-dev`